Patrick Byrne’s bizarre journey from Overstock CEO to the Jan. 6 insurrection

 2020-2021: Byrne starts promoting claims that the election was stolen from Donald Trump due to voter fraud.
 He speaks at anti-COVID-vaccination events to promote conspiracy theories and becomes friends with Michael Flynn.

-November 2020: In an interview with OAN from an undisclosed location, Byrne says the election was rigged and that he has “funded a team of hackers and cybersleuths, other people with odd skills” to unearth the evidence.
+November 2020: In an interview with OANN from an undisclosed location, Byrne says the election was rigged and that he has “funded a team of hackers and cybersleuths, other people with odd skills” to unearth the evidence.

 December 2020: Byrne crashes the White House with Flynn and Sidney Powell and ends up in the infamous “unhinged” meeting with President Trump and his top advisers, debating election-fraud claims and their “Stop the Steal” strategy, where one idea reportedly floated was to use the National Guard to seize voting machines.
 Byrne later details the night’s events—Swedish meatballs were served— in his book.